openhwgroup/programs/docs/README.md

 ## Prerequisites

-You need to install the following Sphinx extensions (in addition to the requirements in `../python-requirements.txt`).
+You need to install Sphinx and the extensions listed in `./requirements.txt`:
 ```
-pip3 install --user recommonmark
-pip3 install --user sphinx_markdown_tables
-pip3 install --user sphinx_rtd_theme
+python -m pip install --exists-action=w --no-cache-dir -r ./requirements.txt
 ```

 ## Build the documentation